$250M iPhone Settlement Proposed in Apple Lawsuit Over Allegedly Misrepresented AI Features

 The court will determine whether to grant the Apple iPhone 16 settlement final approval following a hearing scheduled for a later date.
 Compensation will begin to be distributed to class members only after final approval has been granted and any appeals have been resolved.

-The Apple iPhone 16 class action lawsuit claimed that the tech company violated consumer protection laws when it launched an advertising campaign touting the iPhone 16’s AI-powered “Enhanced Siri” feature, despite the advertised features being unavailable.
-The suit alleged that consumers were fraudulently induced to pay for the desired features and did not receive the benefit of their bargain.
+The Apple iPhone class action lawsuit claimed that the tech company violated consumer protection laws by failing to timely deliver certain advertised Apple Intelligence features for iPhone 16 and 15 models.
+The suit alleged that consumers were fraudulently induced to pay for the desired features and did not receive the benefits.

 Did you know that some class action settlements require no proof to submit a claim?
 Check out the latest class action settlements.